chengyucatch/chingchuan-chen.github.com/_posts/2015-01-14-unique-rows-of-matrix-in-mex.md

 I compiled this code with Microsoft Visual Studio 2015 and Intel Parallel Studio XE 2017 and linking to armadillo library.

-The version of MatLab is 2016a.
+I put files in my github ([Link](https://github.com/ChingChuan-Chen/fast-unqiue-rows)).

+My version of MatLab is 2016a.
 The test script:

 ``` matlab
 A = [9 2 9 5; 9 2 9 0; 9 2 9 5; 9 2 9 0; 9 2 9 5];